Zebulyon/ThesisELK/README.md

 			}
 	}

 	This is a very basic query.
-In "match" field one specifies the index field of interest and the value of interest.
+In "match" field one specifies the index field of interest and the value of interest, that matches with a stored JSON document.
-	While in the "aggs" field one specifies which fields from the event, found through the match field, we want to extract in the "field" header.
-The "size" header dictates how many responses that fullfills the "match" field that we want to retrive.
+	While in the "aggs" field one specifies which fields from the JSON document, found through the match field, we want to extract in the "field" header.
+The "size" header dictates how many responses that fullfills the "match" field that we want to retrive in the case of a more wide search and extraction query.
 	The index in question that we want to look at is specified in the curl command.

 # Logstash